sfwa/iomon/README.md

 the appropriate functions, as well as assignments between internal AVR32 peripherals and the external devices.
 The board file in use is determined by `iomon/src/config/conf_board.h`.

-Aside from those files, USB configuration data is stored in `iomon/src/config/conf_usb.h` and `iomon/src/config/udi_cdc_conf.h`.
-These configurations should not need to be changed, except perhaps for assigning unique USB device serial numbers to each board.

 The UBX driver requires that the GPS module has been configured appropriately, and the configuration has been saved to Flash.
 The required settings are: